 One good reason to sell a house in a hurry relates to the inheritance of property.
 If you’re not going to be living in the home, you’ll probably want to sell it as quickly as possible.
 But that can cause some emotional heartache along the way.

 Selling an inherited property entails a few formalities to negotiate carefully and sensitively.
 Here are a few tips and snippets of advice to get you started.

 Establish your relationship with the property

 Inheriting a house doesn’t give you the automatic right to sell it.
-Even if you are the person named who will receive the house in a will, you must apply for probate before you can sell it on legally.
+Even if you are the person named who will receive the house in a will, you must apply for probate before selling it legally.
 However, if you’re handed a share of the estate as a direct beneficiary, the process could be a lot simpler.

 What is probate?

 Applying for probate gives you the right to deal with the deceased’s estate.
 If you are an executor of the will, you can request a grant of probate from the probate registry giving you the authority to deal with the estate, access bank accounts and share money between named beneficiaries.
 If a will wasn’t left, however, a close friend or relative can apply.
 Find out more about how probate works here.